Gary Gach

 Gary Gregory Gach (born 1947) is an American author, translator, editor, and teacher living in San Francisco.
 His work has been translated into several languages, and has appeared in several anthologies and numerous periodicals.
 He has hosted Zen Mindfulness Fellowship weekly for 12 years, and he swims in the San Francisco Bay.
+His work has appeared in The Atlantic, BuddhaDharma, Coyote’s Journal, Harvard Divinity Bulletin, Hambone, In These Times, Lilipoh, Mānoa, The Nation, The New Yorker, Words without Borders, Yoga Journal, and Zyzzyva.

 Life

 Gach was born in a Jewish American family in Hollywood, Los Angeles in 1947.
 He was student body president of John Burroughs Junior High School.
 He claims to have had a mystic vision as a young boy.
 At 11, he read The Way of Zen by Alan Watts, beginning a lifelong interest in Buddhism.